NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/JourneyoftheDreamWeaver.md

 ## Point.
 Line.
 Surface.
 Solid!

 We know that Bitcoin is the pioneer of blockchain.
 Bitcoin itself emerged slowly in the long-term pursuit of decentralized currency projects by cypherpunks.
+Click [here](WhatistheBlockchain.md) to see more about Blockchain.

 It created an open ledger system: people from all over the world can join or leave at any time, rely on consensus algorithms to keep everyone's data consistent, and create a co-creation, co-construction, and shared decentralized network.
 People just need to download the Bitcoin software (downloading the source code and compiling it is also possible), and then start running it on their own machines to join the Bitcoin network.
 Bitcoin will enable computers around the world to reach a consensus and jointly record every transaction.
 With everyone's record, the legendary feature of "immutability" in blockchain is achieved, which is actually a matter of majority rule and not being able to cheat everyone.